 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://mtsu.pressbooks.pub/

 THEORETICAL PERSPECTIVES ON DEVELOPMENT

 While all human beings are unique and grow, learn, and change at different rates and in different ways, there are some common trends of development that impact the trajectories our students follow.
 Two foundational theories of development are Piaget's cognitive developmental theory and Vygotsky's sociocultural theory.